-Completion of training is required before service as a Foster Parent can begin.
-Class helps us get to know each other and prepares Foster Parents to work with the agency and to manage situations that occur in fostering.
+Completion of training is required before service as a Resource Parent can begin.
+Class helps us get to know each other and prepares Resource Parents to work with the agency and to manage situations that occur in fostering.
 This class is not for Birth Parents of the children in foster care – Birth Parents should get contact information for parenting classes from their case worker.

 Pre-service training offers a competency-based, integrated approach to recruitment, family assessment, and pre-service training.
 Through a series of at-home consultations and competency-based training sessions, prospective families have an opportunity to learn and practice the knowledge and skills they will need as new Foster Parents and Adoptive Parents.
 The readiness of families to foster or adopt is assessed in the context of their ability and willingness to meet the essential competencies.

-Instructors have experience as Foster Parents, Adoptive Parents and Case Workers so all aspects of fostering are presented by qualified individuals with pertinent experience.
+Instructors have experience as Case Workers and Resource Parents so all aspects of fostering are presented by qualified individuals with pertinent experience.

 The PRIDE material was developed by Child Welfare League of America and Illinois Department of Children and Family Services